canada-ca/PCTF-CCP/Version1_1/psp-pctf-V1_1/sec4_appendixB.md

 >
 > ...Our identity is bigger than our digital selves.
 Our identities existed before and continue to exist independent of any digital representation.
 Digital identities are simply tools which help organizations and individuals manage real-world identity.”
 >
-> – A Primer on Functional Identity by Joe Andrieu<sup id="fnr-JoeAndrieu">[fn-number](#fn-JoeAndrieu)</sup>
+> – A Primer on Functional Identity by Joe Andrieu<sup id="fnr-JoeAndrieu"><a href="#fn-JoeAndrieu" class="fnote"></a></sup>

 #### 4.1.2 Identity in Identity Management

 Identity in the domain of identity management has a much narrower scope than real- world notions of identity.
 In identity management, identity is defined as a reference or designation used to uniquely distinguish a particular person, organization, or device.

-An identity must be unique<sup id="fnr-uniqueID">[fn-number](#fn-uniqueID)</sup>.
+An identity must be unique<sup id="fnr-uniqueID"><a href="#fn-uniqueID" class="fnote"></a></sup>.
 This means that each person and organization can be distinguished from all other persons and organizations and that, when required, each person and organization can be uniquely identified.
 The uniqueness requirement ensures that a program or service can be delivered to a specific person or organization and that a program or service is delivered to the right person or organization.

 ### 4.2 Defining the Population

 In the Canadian context, the universe of persons is defined as all citizens and residents of Canada (including deceased persons) for whom an identity has been established in Canada.
 The universe of organizations is defined as all organizations registered in Canada (including inactive organizations) for which an identity has been established in Canada.
-Those persons or organizations that fall within the mandate of a program or service constitute the population of the program or service<sup id="fnr-populationCharacteristics">[fn-number](#fn-populationCharacteristics)</sup>.
+Those persons or organizations that fall within the mandate of a program or service constitute the population of the program or service<sup id="fnr-populationCharacteristics"><a href="#fn-populationCharacteristics" class="fnote"></a></sup>.

 In the public sector, the following are some examples of program/service populations in Canada:
 * Persons who were born in Alberta